24 Things Your Garbage Collector Wants You to Know

 Your Trash Can Be Our Treasure

 If someone is moving out of a nice neighborhood, we watch carefully as we dump.
 We’ll even grab a bag and rip it open to peek at what’s inside.
-You never know when you’re going to find a Gucci purse, an old-fashioned watch, or a fur coat, like these fortunes found in attics.
-Speaking of trash to treasure, these are items that you should always buy used.
+You never know when you’re going to find — a Gucci purse, an old-fashioned watch, or a fur coat, like these fortunes found in attics.

 We Get Unexpected Bonuses